By Texas Homesteader

 Finally the big day arrives and we sort and separate all the calves from their dams.
 We like to fence-line wean them for a few days as as it seems to reduce the stress on both mama and calf if they can hear and see each other, and even touch noses through the fence.

-But weaning time is a stressful time for the calf, keeping him constantly walking the perimeter of the paddock looking for a way back through.
+But still, weaning time is a stressful time for the calf.
+It causes him to constantly walk the perimeter of the paddock looking for a way back through.
 Good fences are a must!

 During weaning RancherMan & I are careful to offer the calves all the comforts we can – lots of fresh hay, green-grass grazing, cool shade trees, barn shelter and plenty of creep feed.